SM 32x175 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-In addition to immense strength, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose strength over time.
-After approximately 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

-- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an visually attractive appearance,

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder